pantheon-systems/documentation/source/content/guides/multidev/03-access-branch.md

     Git instructions are shown under the Connection Mode section of the code page for all Dev and Multidev environments.

 1. Use **git checkout `branch-name`** on the command line after you have cloned your site's codebase to your local machine.
-You can check out the necessary branch using your preferred Git client e.g. SourceTree, GitKraken, GitHub Desktop, etc.
+You can check out the necessary branch using your preferred Git client, for example, SourceTree, GitKraken, GitHub Desktop, etc.

 Any changes you make to a branch you have checked out locally are committed and pushed to the Multidev of the same name.